mamewotoko/list_webml/README.md

 TODO
 ----
-* get external xml using HTTP
+* get podcast xml using HTTP
   * async job
 * simple configuration to serve static file
   * use other http server like [ocsigen](http://ocsigen.org/)